 Now there just so happens to be another object-based audio tech in the offing from Dolby.
 Dolby Atmos Music is based on the company’s surround sound tech, Dolby Atmos, and allows engineers to either remix tracks and place sounds at specific points in your soundstage, or record live mixes in-studio, as long as they’ve got access to the necessary Dolby Atmos Music mixing kit.

-Dolby Atmos Music tracks should work on any home audio kit that supports Dolby Atmos, which does give this audio format an immediate advantage with TVs, soundbars, AV receivers, smartphones and tablets already geared up to support the format.
+Dolby Atmos Music tracks work on any home audio kit that supports Dolby Atmos, which does give this audio format an immediate advantage with TVs, soundbars, AV receivers, smartphones and tablets already geared up to support the format.
 Whether Dolby Atmos Music will be able to offer the same sort of 360-degree sound experience as Sony's offering remains to be heard.
+But it's certainly an exciting time for music listeners, as streaming enters its third dimension.